borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 ### 5.3 Practical Advice [[C](#toc)]
 {: #practical-advice }
 -- In broad sense Investment plan includes first to inform your self, do your homework.
 Second to decide what amount is at you disposal for investing.
-Lastly to split it based on your risk appetite among sevaral class of asset.
+Lastly to split it based on your risk appetite among several class of asset.
 In early phase risk was much higher and in line with maxim: *Invest only what you are ready to lose*.
 Now it less risky then in the last decade but still it is considered relatively riskier class, mainly because of large up and down swings.<br>
 In practice there are several generally useful strategies (one or more can be used):<br>
 &nbsp;1.
 Move some part (from 10 to 30 %) of your portfolio into Crypto and keep it long term<br>
 &nbsp; - don't made a mistake not investing anything in order not to have FOMO (Fear of missing out)<br>